automoto/big-five-data/README.md

 - How accurate are these tests?
     - [Reliability and Validity of IPIP Scales](https://ipip.ori.org/ReliabilityValidity.htm)
 - Does this dataset contain invalid responses and data?
-    - Original dataset cleaned and removed invalid data before averages were calculated.
+    - Original dataset cleaned and removed invalid data before scores were calculated.
 More can be read about detecting invalid responses [here.](https://ipip.ori.org/newValidity.htm)

 ### Sources
 [IPIP-NEO Data Repository](https://osf.io/tbmh5/)